An Old Disease, A New Perspective

 A common rhythm is two weeks of use followed by one week off, forming a 21-day cycle.

 These planned breaks allow the body time to clear the compound and greatly improve long-term tolerance.
-Most people continue the cycles while they’re helping, and some stay on a lighter routine afterward to support remission once things have stabilized.
+Most people continue the cycles non-stop while they’re treating the tumor or symptoms, and some stay on a lighter routine afterward to support remission (NED) once things have stabilized.

 Over time, some people transition to a lower maintenance dose rather than stopping completely, especially after improvement has been maintained.